 The program proved to be a unique opportunity for the Kraft fellows to explore religious pluralism and understand how diverse religious communities interact with each other in Turkey.

-In preparation for the study visit, students spent six weeks in classes with Professor Jack McGourty, Director of Community and Global Entrepreneurship at the Columbia Business School, learning about the country’s business environment, political context and other factors that influence its start-up culture.
+In preparation for the study visit, students spent six weeks in classes with Professor Jack McGourty, Director of Community and Global Entrepreneurship at the Columbia Business School, learning about the selected country’s business environment, political context and other factors that influence its start-up culture.
 Over the course of their week in Turkey, students met with business leaders, visited start-up incubators, and connected with entrepreneurs who are operating at the forefront of innovation.
 The Istanbul Center hosted the students for a seminar with the distinguished Professor Soli Özel of Kadir Has University, who gave a lecture about geopolitical developments in the region.
 The Center also organized a panel discussion featuring specialists and entrepreneurs from Endeavour.

 Our Education Events